Visa policy of Kazakhstan: Ordinary passports

-Visa-free program
+Visa exemption program

 Citizens of the following countries may enter Kazakhstan without a visa for 30 days as part of a visa-free policy for countries with the large foreign direct investment in Kazakhstan's economy.
 These visitors can stay for a maximum of 90 days within any 180-day period (counted from the first entry).

 The program was initially started on 15 July 2014 providing unilateral visa free access to 10 countries and in July 2015 it was further extended to a total of 19 countries, then to 43 in January 2017 and to 54 in September 2019.